top of page

 Smart Usage Reports

 One of the key features of this IoT system is the “Water Consumption Insights Report.”
 These reports use real-time data to show how much water each unit is using.
-It’s a smart way to help tenants understand their water habits and gives you the data to talk to them about high usage with proof in hand.

 Real-Time Leak Detection

-Many leaks are invisible.
+Many water leaks are invisible.
 You won’t spot them on a walk-through, but IoT sensors will catch them early.

 DrizzleX monitors water flow around the clock and alerts you when something looks off.
 You’ll know where water is leaking, how much is being lost, and when it started.

-Instant E-mail Alerts
+Instant E-Mail Alerts

 Once the system finds a leak or overuse, it sends an email alert.
 You’ll see the exact unit and fixture causing the problem, how many gallons have been wasted, and how much that waste could cost you.
 It also offers suggestions on how to fix the issue.